geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 In the previous exercise, you used Power Apps to automatically build a canvas app from the SharePoint data source.
 In this exercise you will build a similar app from scratch, using the same SharePoint list as the data source.
 The purpose of this exercise is for you to learn how to build an app from scratch.

-In the prior lab exercise when Power Apps created the app for the Service Desk Ticketing system, it automatically created the screens used in the app – the browse screen, the detail screen, and the edit screen.
+In the prior lab exercise when Power Apps created the app for the Service Desk Ticketing system, it automatically created the following screens used in the app – the browse screen, the detail screen, and the edit screen.
 When you create a canvas app from scratch, you will manually create each of these screens instead:

 - **Screen 1 – Browse screen.** The Browse screen will display the list of records from your SharePoint list, but it will only display a limited set of fields from each record.